MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 You can manually add a chatbot by following below steps.

 > [!NOTE]
-> If a site meets the conditions outlined in the prerequisite section, the bot will be added to the site during site provisioning.
-If you prefer not to have the bot created by default, the tenant administrator can disable this capability at the tenant level, as described in the section below.
+> If a site meets the conditions outlined in the prerequisite section, the chatbot will be added to the site during site provisioning.
+If you prefer not to have the chatbot created by default, the [service admins](/power-platform/admin/use-service-admin-role-manage-tenant) can disable this capability at the tenant level, as described in the section [turn off default chatbot provision](/power-pages/getting-started/enable-chatbot#turn-off-default-chatbot-provision).

 1. Go to the [Set up workspace](../configure/setup-workspace.md).
 1. Under **Integrations,** select **Chatbot (preview)**